GladistonXD/IDM-Is-Corrupt/README.md

 ## ✅ 5.
 Running

-Now just run the generated `.exe`.\
+Now just run the generated `.exe`
+## Because it is an unsigned executable, Windows may recognize it as a virus after compilation.
+You can whitelist it in Windows Defender by restoring the application.

-The .exe will run in the background, only visible in the task manager, I recommend putting it in the Windows startup.
+The `.exe` will run in the background, only visible in the task manager, I recommend putting it in the Windows startup.

 `%appdata%\Microsoft\Windows\Start Menu\Programs\Startup`